 Is there still an opportunity to get into this field?

-Yes, I see it everyday by means of hearing from my recent customers and BPO training students that tell me that they are getting work right away!
+Yes, I see it everyday by means my current customers and BPO training students that tell me that they are getting work right away from some companies!

 One thing I tell people that ask me this question is that just like the traditional sales side of each one of our real estate businesses, some of it (as well as things within the BPO and REO business) is out of your direct control, such as: how much work or volume a company or companies have in your local area, how many competitors are currently signed up to do BPO's and REO's in your same area, how long these other vendors have been in the business, if these same companies are even still accepting new BPO vendors.....and on and on!